 In 1998, the Midwifery Education Accreditation Council (MEAC) also began developing an accreditation process for direct-entry midwifery schools.
 Their guidance added professional standards to the midwifery program at Birthwise.

 MEAC pre-accredited Birthwise in 1999 and fully accredited the school in 2002 after our first students graduated from the accredited program.
 With accreditation under its belt, Birthwise became eligible to receive federal student aid in 2002.
 In 2004, the school achieved approval from SEVIS and began accepting international students.

 In 2006, Birthwise opened The Birth House and the Birthwise Community Clinic on its campus.
-The Birth House is student-led, free-standing birth center and home birth practice serving the region.
+The Birth House is a student-led, free-standing birth center and home birth practice serving the region.
 The Birthwise Community Clinic also offers many free services to the Bridgton community including well body care, childbirth education classes, pre-conception care, and a support group for new parents.

 To address the needs of students who could not relocate to Bridgton permanently during their schooling, Birthwise introduced the Community Program in 2008.
 The new program made a Birthwise education accessible to more people than ever.

 In 2014, Birthwise celebrated its 20th anniversary with founder Heidi Fillmore still serving as Academic Director alongside a strong and expanded team of talented staff, faculty, and students.